Tomoki-Okuno/tomokiokuno0528/README.md

-### Hi there.
+### Hi there!
 I'm Tomoki Okuno
 🌱 I’m currently MS Biostatistics student at UCLA.
 🔭 I’m also a graduate student researcher at David Geffen School of Medicine at UCLA.

 This is my website: https://tomoki-okuno.com/